Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 ### Two Years Ago

 The image below is related to my testing of the Garmin Fenix 7 in April 2022.
 The smoothing of the doppler-derived speeds and the strange dips during periods of acceleration share more than a passing resemblance with the latest COROS firmware.
-The Fenix 7 is another watch that uses the Airoha AG3335M chipset, and my suspicion is that the smoothing is a "feature" of the chipset that Garmin and COROS have activated.
+The Fenix 7 is another watch that uses the Airoha AG3335M chipset, and my suspicion is that the smoothing is a "feature" of the chipset that Garmin had activated.

 Garmin watches no longer exhibit this behavior with modern firmware, so it would appear that whatever "feature" of the Airoha was being used back in 2022, they don't use it nowadays.
-The smoothing does way more harm than it does good for activities focused on speed analysis, as opposed to activities that simply want a steady pace to be reported, despite swinging of the arm.
+This type of smoothing does way more harm than it does good for any activities that are focused on speed, but potentially useful for activities that simply want to report a steady pace, despite any swinging of the arm; running, walking, SUP, etc.

 ![Fenix 7](img/20-mins-fenix-7.png)